White River State Trail: Elkhorn to Burlington

 The trail is named for the clear White River.

-A popular stop in Elkhorn is Annie’s Burgertown, a classic small-town, drive-in restaurant.
-In summer months carhops wait on customers.
-Their homemade root beer has been made for 50+ years, and goes well with an extensive diner menu including burgers, hot dogs, sandwiches, fries, onion rings and ice cream.
+There are several places to eat in Elkhorn.
+A popular stop is Annie’s Burgertown, a classic drive-in restaurant.
+In summer months, carhops wait on customers in their vehicles.
+Their homemade root beer has been made for over 50 years.
+It goes well with an extensive diner menu including burgers, hot dogs, sandwiches, fries, onion rings, and ice cream.

-Back on the White River State Trail, the path heads southeast out of Elkhorn.
-After three-quarters of a mile, it heads under U.S. Highway 12 then out into farm country.
+Returning to the White River State Trail, the path heads southeast out of Elkhorn trailhead.
+After three-quarters of a mile, it travels under U.S. Highway 12, then out into farm country.
 A corridor of trees and bushes lines the trail for most of the route.
-In late spring, the puffy seeds of cottonwood trees blow through the area.
+In late spring, the puffy seeds of cottonwood trees blow through across the landscape.

 A forested corridor lines the White River State Trail and makes for a tranquil ride.